nitefood/asn/README.md

 * It will perform **IP fingerprinting** using Shodan's [InternetDB API](%5Bhttps://internetdb.shodan.io/%5D(https://internetdb.shodan.io/)) and report any known **vulnerabilities**, **open ports** and **services/operating system/hardware** pertaining to target IPs and individual trace hops (detailed traces only).

   * Directly querying Shodan for any type of targets (including CIDR blocks) is also possible.
-More informations [here](#shodan-scanning-recon-mode) about how to use the script as a recon tool.
+More information [here](#shodan-scanning-recon-mode) about how to use the script as a recon tool.

 * It will perform **IP type identification** (*Anycast IP/Mobile network/Proxy host/Datacenter or hosting provider/IXP prefix*) for target IPs and individual trace hops.
 Broad type classification comes from [ip-api](https://ip-api.com), while detailed DC+region identification comes from [incolumitas.com](https://incolumitas.com/pages/Datacenter-IP-API/)